taustation-fan/taustation-fan.github.io/README.md

 * more credits
 * an increase in one stat
-* a weapon or armour
+* a weapon or armor
 * a bond package
 * a ration